-- Restart any blood-thinning medications including aspirin: RIGHT AWAY (or as instructed) - You May need to take an oral antibiotic - o It will be electronically sent to your selected pharmacy - 1.
-Keep the dressing DRY AND INTACT for 24 HOURS or 48 HOURS - 2.
+• Restart any blood-thi nning medications including aspirin: RIGHT AWAY IN 5 DAYS • You DO DO NOT need to take an oral antibiotic for days was electronica ly sent to your selected pharmacy

+- 1. Keep the dressing DRY AND INTACT for 24 HOURS 48 HOURS - 2.
 Remove dressing after above time period.
 It IS ok to shower and allow running water on area.
 DO NOT apply any soap to area directly.
 You may leave bandage on in shower initially to protect area from soap.
 Replace bandage right away after showering.
 Never leave a wet bandage on the area. - 3.
 Clean incision and change dressing twice a day (morning and night) until your follow-up visit - 4.
-Clean your incision with either TAP WATER or SALINE SOLUTION and a Q-tip.

-DO NOT Pour saline solution on to the wound and let it sit.
-Instead, dip Q-tip ONLY dab it on areas where you see dried blood or scabbing.
+Clean your incision with TAP WATER or SALINE SOLUTION and a Q-tip. - Use a moistened Q-tip and gently clean areas where you see dried blood or scabbing.
 It may take some loosening with the Q-tip but once the dried blood gets moist, it tends to flake off easily.
-It is important to remove this dried blood as it can contribute to scarring.

-- 5. Dry the area COMPLETELY before applying ointment.
+It is important to remove this dried blood as it can contribute to scarring. - 5.
+Dry the area COMPLETELY before applying ointment.
 Pat it dry.
 DO NOT RUB. - 6.
 Generously apply VASELINE using a clean Q-tip.
 USE VASELINE FROM A TUBE OR A NEW, CLEAN JAR THAT HAS ONLY BEEN DIPPED INTO WITH Q-TIPS - 7.
-Cover with piece of non-adherent dressing or nonstick gauze pad (ok to cut to size of incision) - 8.
+Cover with piece of non-adherent dressing or non-stick gauze pad (ok to cut to size of incision) - 8.
 Keep gauze in place with a small amount of paper tape or non-allergic tape.